-To understand the cost of the quantum part of the computation in these studies, we identify a set of relevant electrolyte molecules and perform a detailed resource estimate for simulating them on a concrete fault-tolerant quantum computing architecture.
-First we perform an abstract fault-tolerant cost estimate in terms of architecture-agnostic parameters like the number of qubits and gates, and then we compile the logical operations into the standard primitives of our fault-tolerant architecture.
+Realizing the promise of quantum computation to accurately simulate complex chemical systems like Li-ion battery electrolyte chemistries will require devices capable of executing hundreds of billions of operations on thousands of logical qubits.
+Currently, a huge technological effort is underway to build a fault-tolerant quantum computer.
+As attention in the field turns toward engineering noise-resilient devices capable of performing such large computations, it is increasingly important to move beyond hardware-agnostic resource estimates in terms of qubits and gates, and account for the overhead of fault-tolerance.

-Our architecture-agnostic cost estimate in terms of the number of qubits and gates is akin in spirit to those of Refs.~\cite{DoubleFactorized_MSFT,Lee2020}, except we note that the estimated costs for the molecules and basis sets studied here are generally \emph{larger} than those provided in Refs.~\cite{DoubleFactorized_MSFT,Lee2020}.
-This is because the size of the systems considered here (in terms of the quantities introduced in Section~\ref{sec:molecular_hamiltonian}) is larger than those considered in Refs.~\cite{DoubleFactorized_MSFT,Lee2020}.
-On the other hand, the fully-compiled resource estimate is markedly different to prior studies, in that it makes use of the \emph{fusion-based quantum computation} (FBQC) scheme~\cite{FBQCpaper,Interleaving}.
+In that spirit, we first describe resource estimates in terms of architecture-agnostic parameters like the number of qubits and gates, followed by compilation of these hardware-agnostic parameters into the standard primitives of our fault-tolerant architecture, culminating in architecture-specific size and runtime estimates.
+The fully-compiled resource estimate is markedly different to prior studies, in that it makes use of the recently-introduced \emph{fusion-based quantum computation} (FBQC) scheme~\cite{FBQCpaper,Interleaving}.

-FBQC is a quantum computing paradigm in which the fundamental building blocks of the computation are resource states, measurements, and feed-forward operations.
-FBQC shares similarities with the well-known measurement-based model of quantum computation (MBQC)~\cite{Raussendorf2003, raussendorf2006fault, raussendorf2007topological}, in the sense that the computation is carried out by a sequence of measurements and feed-forwards instead of unitary gates; however, there are also important differences.
-In MBQC, one often begins with a resource state (\emph{i.e.} a cluster state) over a large number of qubits, and carries out the computation via a sequence of single-qubit measurements and feed-forward operations.
-In contrast, in FBQC one begins with a set of resource states, each of which consists of a \emph{constant} number of qubits.
-Then destructive multi-qubit projective measurements are applied, which, together with feed-forward, can effectively implement nontrivial quantum gates.